What your bookkeeper wishes you knew

-Imagine 500 bookkeepers in a room together.
-They all look up from their streamlined, automation software to look at you—their client.
+Imagine 500 bookkeepers in a room or on a Zoom call together.
+They all glance up from their streamlined, automation software to look at you—their client.
 Their eyes are swimming with secrets—most importantly—the financial secrets they wish you knew.

 Now let’s imagine that these 500 brilliant bookkeepers had the ability to share these insights with you.
 This is what they would say: